Classified information: By country

 Most countries employ some sort of classification system for certain government information.
 For example, in Canada, information that the U.S. would classify SBU (Sensitive but Unclassified) is called "protected" and further subcategorised into levels A, B, and C.

 Australia

 On 19 July 2011, the National Security (NS) classification marking scheme and the Non-National Security (NNS) classification marking scheme in Australia was unified into one structure.

 As of 2018, the policy detailing how Australian government entities handle classified information is defined in the Protective Security Policy Framework (PSPF).
 The PSPF is published by the Attorney-General's Department and covers security governance, information security, personal security, and physical security.
 A security classification can be applied to the information itself or an asset that holds information e.g., a USB or laptop.

-The PSPF outlines three categories of sensitive information, Unofficial, Official and Official: Sensitive.
-Additionally, the PSPF defines three levels of security classified information, Protected, Secret and Top Secret.
+The Australian Government uses four security classifications: OFFICIAL: Sensitive, PROTECTED, SECRET and TOP SECRET.
+The relevant security classification is based on the likely damage resulting from compromise of the information's confidentiality.

+All other information from business operations and services requires a routine level of protection and is treated as OFFICIAL.
+Information that does not form part of official duty is treated as UNOFFICIAL.

+OFFICIAL and UNOFFICIAL are not security classifications and are not mandatory markings.

-A caveats is a warning that the information has special protections in addition to those indicated by the security classification.
-Australia has four categories of caveats:
+Caveats are a warning that the information has special protections in addition to those indicated by the security classification of PROTECTED or higher (or in the case of the NATIONAL CABINET caveat, OFFICIAL: Sensitive or higher).
+Australia has four caveats: